McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 # MKVToolNix Sequential Batch Mapper

+Notice: If you have any python knowledge, I recommend you use [muxtools](https://github.com/Jaded-Encoding-Thaumaturgy/muxtools) instead.
+You can find a guide [here](https://muxtools.vodes.pw/).

 ## Notes:

  - This is useful for remuxes where each episode has the same basic input and output variables.